opentx/lua-reference-guide/general/getFieldInfo.md

-Returns detailed information about field (source)
+Return detailed information about field (source)

 @status current Introduced in 2.0.8